A. Jerusalem is loved and protected.

 In the hand of your God.

 a.
 I will not rest, until her righteousness goes forth as brightness: Isaiah prophesied in a time when Jerusalem was still a functioning city but was spiritually corrupt.
 Here, he looks forward to the time when Jerusalem is desolate because she has been conquered by the Babylonians, and prophetically speaks comfort and assurance to her discouraged and downcast citizens.
-The LORD assures them that He will not rest until Jerusalem is restored in a shining righteousness.
+The LORD assures them that He will not rest until Jerusalem is restored by a shining righteousness.

 i.
 This prophecy is directed towards Zion and Jerusalem.
 Although God is concerned with that area as an actual material place, it also stands as a representation of Israel, and in an even more general sense, as a representation of all God’s people.